Vulintus/OmniTrak_File_Format/Data Block Definitions/1000-1999 Sensor Readings.md

 * #### Block Code: 1001
   * Block Definition: BMP280_ENABLED
-  * Description: "Indicates that an BMP280 temperature/pressure sensor is present in the system.
+  * Description: "Indicates that an BMP280 temperature/pressure sensor is present in the system."
   * Status:
   * Block Format:
     * No data